Q1. How do I apply for the Honours program?

 Q2.
 How can I search for a research supervisor and project?

-A2.
-All available project and supervisor listing can be accessed by logging into the FHS Honours eCommunity on the LMS.
-Unikey required.
+All available project and supervisor listing can be accessed by logging into the FHS Honours eCommunity on the Learning Management System or LMS.
+If you are an internal applicant you will require your unikey details to login to LMS.
+If you are an external applicant, please email to obtain further information.

 Q3.
 What is the difference between an internal applicant and external applicant?

-A3.
 All FHS Honours programs are open only for internal applicants except Bachelor of Health Science (Honours) which is available for both internal and external applicants.
-Any student (Domestic or international) who is currently enrolled at the Faculty of Health Sciences is considered as an internal applicant.
+Any student (Domestic or international) who is currently enrolled at the Faculty of Health Sciences is considered as an internal applicant

 Q4.
 Is there a difference in the application process for an internal and an external applicant for the Bachelor of Health Sciences (Honours)?

 Q5.
-I have submitted my Expression of Interest/Application, what happens next?
+I have submitted my application, what happens next?

-A5.
-After the applications close, the Honours Committee will assess all the EOIs/applications based on merit and finalise the first round of offers which will be made on 16th January 2014.
-Depending on the acceptances and availability of projects and supervisors, a second round of offers may be made on 27th January 2014.
+The Honours Committee will assess all eligible applications and offers will be made to those candidates that meet requirements.
+Depending on the acceptances and availability of projects and supervisors, a second round of offers may be made.

-Offers, acceptances and enrolment formalities will be managed by Student Central .
+Offers, acceptances and enrolment will all be online through Sydney Student.

 Q6.
 Will I be notified if I am not successful?